echen52/battle-castle-finder/README.md

 ## Acknowledgments

 - Pokemon sprite images from [PokeAPI](https://pokeapi.co/)
-- Built for the Pokemon competitive community
-- Special thanks to the Battle Facility research community
+- Special thanks to the Battle Facilities Discord and Smogon

 ## License